mmstroik/better-quote-tweets/README.md

 # Quick Quote & Link Search for X

-This extension adds shortcuts for viewing quote tweets and searching Twitter/X for webpage mentions.
+Chromium extension that adds shortcuts for viewing quote tweets and searching Twitter/X for webpage mentions.

 ## Features